mrhenry/guidelines/GENERAL.md

 ## Variable names

-✓ — Variable names should NEVER be acronims.
+✓ — Variable names should NEVER be acronyms.

 ✓ — They must scale with the lifetime of the value.